Isaacm1210/Isaacm1210/README.md

 ## Aspiring Full Stack Developer

-Currently enrolled in SAITS Sofware Development Program where I have had the opportunity to develope and hone my skills.
-Equiped with solid foundation of tools to assist in solving any problem I encounter.
+Currently enrolled in SAIT's Sofware Development Program where I have had the opportunity to develope and hone my skills.
 I am extremely enthusiastic about problem solving and to contuously grow and learn, futher expanding my knowledge and tool belt.
-High attention to detail and I wont give up until the problem is solved.
-I am determined to become a vital asset....
+Equipped with solid foundation of tools to assit in solving any problem I encounter.
+I am dertimined to become a vital member of team working together to create solutions that will leave a strong positive impression on users and businesses.
+I enjoy a good challenge, learning new things and constructive criticism.

 <!--
 **Isaacm1210/Isaacm1210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.